Mon – Fri: 8:30 – 4:00

 April 13 Earth Day Stream Cleanup

-Our annual Earth Day celebratory stream cleanup will be held on Saturday, April 13th, 2024.
+Our annual Earth Day celebratory stream cleanup was held on Saturday, April 13th, 2024.
 This event is run every year by Ewing Green Team, and The Watershed Institute.
-This year we will once again focus our cleanup on the West Branch of the Shabakunk Creek at the Hollowbrook Community Center.
-The cleanup will be from 9 - 11 am.
-Pre-registration is required.
+This year we focused our cleanup on the West Branch of the Shabakunk Creek at the Hollowbrook Community Center.

 2023 COMMUNITY CLEANUPS